-- 10. Members should present in writing their recommendation of the options selected together with the basis thereof to client, who should be asked to confirm in writing whether he/she would agree to proceed and with which option presented.
-A copy of the confirmation should be provided to the client for retention. - 11.
-In the recommendation of a regular premium policy, Members should include, but without limitation, the following:-

-11.1 the ratio of the regular premiums of the recommended product to the client's disposable income.
-When client's disposable income is known in the form of a range, the lowest end of the range should be used for the calculation.
+- 10. Members should present in writing their recommendation of the options selected together with the basis thereof to clients, who should be asked to confirm in writing whether they would agree to proceed and with which option presented.
+A copy of the confirmation should be provided to the clients for retention.
+The basis should include the factors considered, evaluation, and reasons for the recommendation, and for ILAS policies, those set out under 8.1 above. - 11.
+In the recommendation of regular premium policies, Members should include, but without limitation, the following:- - 11.1 the ratio of the regular premiums of the recommended products to the clients' disposable income.
+When clients' disposable income is known in the form of a range, the lowest end of the range should be used for the calculation.
 The figures may be annualized or presented in terms of a monthly average.
-The premium amount of the recommended product should use the figures as shown in the insurer's illustration document.
-When there are premiums for any riders to the recommended product not included in the illustration document or where the premium will change significantly over time, Members should draw this attention of the client in writing so that the client can understand the nature of the premium to income ratio taking this into account;
+The premium amounts of the recommended products should use the figures as shown in the insurers' illustration documents.
+When there are premiums for any riders to the recommended products not included in the illustration documents or where the premiums will change significantly over time, Members should draw this in writing to the clients' attention so that the clients can understand the nature of the premium to income ratio and take this into account;